 - Authorising Officer

 Once the sponsor licence has been granted, the organisation may then nominate individuals as Level 2 Users.

 Failure to comply with licence management duties can result in Home Office enforcement action, such as difficulties with licence renewals, or even downgrading, suspension or revocation of the licence.

 With so much at stake, it is important that appointed key personnel understand and meet their duties.
 But what exactly is involved with each of the roles?
 What are the duties of each key personnel and who can be appointed?

-When applying for a Tier 2 Sponsor Licence you must appoint an Authorising Officer.
-And you must have one at all times whilst you hold a Licence.
-If you fail to have an Authorising Officer in place at any point, or have one who doesn’t meet UKVI requirements (e.g they’re not based in the UK) your Licence can be suspended, downgraded or even revoked.
+When applying for a sponsor licence you must appoint an Authorising Officer.
+And you must have one at all times whilst you hold a licence.
+If you fail to have an Authorising Officer in place at any point, or have one who doesn’t meet UKVI requirements (e.g they’re not based in the UK) your licence can be suspended, downgraded or revoked.